AmpersandTarski/documentation/ampersands-own-language/rules/README.md

 ## Description

 A rule is a constraint that should be kept satisfied.
 Keeping a rule satisfied is the topic of [enforcement](enforcement/).
-Every rule is denoted in Ampersand in two ways: as a statement in natural language \(i.e. free text\) and as a formal [expression](expressions/) \(in relation algebra\).
+Every rule is denoted in Ampersand in two ways: as a statement in natural language \(i.e. free text\) and as a formal [term](terms/) \(in relation algebra\).
 The information system you define is based on the formal rules only.
 The documentation you generate uses the natural language representation of your rules as well.
 As a modeler, you are responsible that the natural language meaning is equivalent to the formal meaning.

-The formal expression of a rule uses relations that must be declared in the model.
+The formal term of a rule uses relations that must be declared in the model.
 Ampersand will make sure that the types of the relations used in a rule are logically correct.
 Whenever the relations are populated with data, Ampersand will detect violations of any rule in the model.

 ## Examples

-In its simplest form, a _**rule**_ is an expression that is designated to be a rule.
+In its simplest form, a _**rule**_ is an term that is designated to be a rule.
 Ampersand uses the reserved word `RULE` for this purpose

 ```text
 RULE wages~;wages |- I